 - Anterior hip replacement

-Recovery for Minimally Invasive Surgery
+Minimally Invasive Surgery Recovery

 Depending on the cause of your minimally invasive surgery, your recovery should go relatively smoothly.
 Some patients are released from the hospital within hours, while others may have to stay a little longer.
 Once released, some patients are back to work within a few weeks, while others take four to six weeks to recover fully.

-While pain for minimally invasive surgery is significantly less than open surgery, you may still feel uncomfortable.
+While pain for minimally invasive surgery is significantly less than for open surgery, you may still feel uncomfortable.
 Your doctor can prescribe a treatment plan to ensure you experience minimal pain.
-You should expect some small scars post-recovery, but they’ll be significantly smaller than open surgery.
+You should expect some small scars post-recovery, but they’ll be significantly smaller than in open surgery.
 Be sure to keep the area clean and follow your doctor’s instructions to reduce the risk of infection.

 Request an Appointment at The Orthopedic Clinic Today